-When she moved to Lake Country, Kelly immediately began training in reflexology, massage, and Reiki energy, sharing her newfound strengths in healing bodywork at a local spa for five years.
+When she moved to Lake Country, Kelly began training in reflexology, massage, and Reiki, sharing her newfound strengths in healing bodywork at Give Me A Break Day Spa for five years.

 In 2015, Kelly took her 500-hour teacher training with Moksha International.
 During this time, she learned extensively about the diverse elements involved in yoga practice: alignment, anatomy, philosophy, mindfulness, and so much more.
 This knowledge allowed her to reflect on her past experiences in yoga, weaving together all of her teachings during her journey of growth for her mind, body, and spirit.
 Following this training, Kelly continued her studies in Nicaragua at the first teacher training for Mocean Yoga in 2016, a 200-hour program.
-Here, she learned about the healing of self, embracing each experience, and soaking up everything that life has to offer.
+Here she learnt about the power of manifesting and soaking up everything that life has to offer.
 Kelly recalls her thoughts at the time as she left Nicaragua:

 Tara completed her 500-hour Moksha Yoga teaching training in 2011.
 Her studies continued in Nepal where she attended a Buddhism and meditation course at the Kopan Monastery in India, where she studied Sivananda Yoga.
 Most recently, Tara was in Ireland for a mediation retreat focusing on Sogyal Rinpoche’s teachings.